 - Sleep study (polysomnogram)

-There is no known cure for narcolepsy.
-The goal of treatment is to control symptoms.
+There is no cure for narcolepsy.
+However, treatment can help control symptoms.

 If you have narcolepsy, you may have driving restrictions.
 Restrictions vary from state to state.